AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 The ratio of manifold pipe cross-sectional area to total diffuser cross-sectional area determines the flow distribution between diffusers.

-4. Calculate the ratio of manifold pipe cross-sectional area to total diffuser cross-sectional area.
+**4. Calculate the ratio** of manifold pipe cross-sectional area to total diffuser cross-sectional area.
 You can use the velocities of the manifold and the diffusers to calculate the areas.

 Since the sedimentation tank has a constant volume, the flow rate into the tank is equal to the flow rate out of the tank:
 :math:`Q_{manifold,pipe} = Q_{diff}`